JardaniJ0vonovich/APB-interfaced-SPI-master/README.md

 A Verilog implementation of an **AMBA APB3 Interfaced SPI Master IP Core** developed as part of the **Maven Silicon VLSI Design Training Program**.
 The project implements an SPI Master with an APB3 slave interface, modular RTL architecture, and functional verification using a Verilog testbench.

-A Verilog implementation of an **AMBA APB3 Interfaced SPI Master IP Core** featuring a modular architecture, configurable baud-rate generation, and functional verification using a self-checking testbench.

 ---

 ## Overview